 AT&T (T) Gains But Lags Market: What You Should Know

-Coming into today, shares of the telecommunications company had gained 4.61% in the past month.
-In that same time, the Computer and Technology sector gained 3.51%, while the S&P 500 gained 2.69%.
+Prior to today's trading, shares of the telecommunications company had gained 2.28% over the past month.
+This has lagged the Computer and Technology sector's gain of 6.72% and the S&P 500's gain of 4.69% in that time.

-Investors will be hoping for strength from T as it approaches its next earnings release, which is expected to be January 29, 2020.
-On that day, T is projected to report earnings of $0.93 per share, which would represent year-over-year growth of 8.14%.
-Our most recent consensus estimate is calling for quarterly revenue of $46.99 billion, down 2.1% from the year-ago period.
+T will be looking to display strength as it nears its next earnings release, which is expected to be January 29, 2020.
+The company is expected to report EPS of $0.88, up 2.33% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $46.99 billion, down 2.1% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for T. These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for T. These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.05% lower within the past month.
-T is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.02% lower.
+T currently has a Zacks Rank of #3 (Hold).

-We can also see that T currently has a PEG ratio of 2.48.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Wireless National stocks are, on average, holding a PEG ratio of 3.21 based on yesterday's closing prices.
+Also, we should mention that T has a PEG ratio of 2.45.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Wireless National industry currently had an average PEG ratio of 3.13 as of yesterday's close.

 The Wireless National industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 99, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 96, which puts it in the top 38% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.